RapidAPI/DevRel-Stack-Data/guides/posts/call-apis-svelte/post.md

 ## Svelte

-Svelte is a new framework that is focused on building fast web applications.
+Svelte is a new compiler that is focused on building fast web applications.
 It runs at build time and converts declarative components into efficient and optimized JavaScript code.

 APIs are the backbone of any application, so let's see how we can call APIs in a Svelte application.
 I have divided the process into five steps which are as follows: